Chris1994/hello-world/README.md

-I am a Java Developer and enjoy programming and solving problems.
+I am a new Software developer that enjoys writing software and solving problem.